lsst-sqre/sqr-097/index.md

 We propose a new event-based architecture that decouples the TAP service from QServ.
-This architecture utilizes Kafka queues as the means for messaging between TAP and QServ, with a plan to take advantage of existing systems and knowledge (Sasquatch, Strimzi), to enable asynchronous query execution with capabilities for query cancellation and monitoring.
+This architecture utilizes Kafka queues as the means for messaging between TAP and QServ, with a plan to take advantage of existing systems and knowledge, in particular, Apache Kafka managed by Sasquatch to enable asynchronous query execution with capabilities for query cancellation and monitoring.
 ```